pdfcpu/pdfcpu/core/sign.md

 <br>

 > **Note:**
-> Right now, pdfcpu will try to validate as much as possible even without the `-full` option.
+> pdfcpu will try to validate as much as possible even without the `-full` option.
 > A *fast mode* is conceivable.